TIBCOSoftware/snappydata/docs/monitoring/configure_logging.md

 ## Using Trace Flags for Advanced Logging For SnappyData Store

 <a id="trace-flag"></a>
-SnappyData Store provides the following trace flags that you can use with the `snappydata.debug.true` system property to log additional details about specific features:
+SnappyData Store provides the following trace flags that you can use with the `gemfirexd.debug.true` system property to log additional details about specific features:

 | Trace flag                 | Enables        |
 |----------------------------|-----------------------------------------------------|